Lleewss/KITTALY/ARTICLES-SETUP.md

-# Articles/Blog Setup Guide for KITTALY
+# Articles/Blog Setup Guide for FLOELI

 ## Overview
 The articles system pulls blog posts from Shopify's built-in blog functionality, specifically from a blog with the handle `news`.
 This guide will walk you through setting up and managing your blog content in Shopify.